-This report asks the Board to note Dumfries and Galloway Licensing Boards' annual financial report for the year 2022/23.
+To seek the Board's approval of Dumfries and Galloway Licensing Boards' annual financial report for the year 2022/33.

-- 2.1 In terms of section 9B of the Act, the Boards must prepare and publish an annual financial report not later than 3 months after the end of each financial year. - 2.2 The Board's report for the financial year 2022/23 was published prior to 30 June 2023. - 2.3 The financial report must include the following: - a) a statement of- - the amount of relevant income received by the Licensing Boards during the financial year, and - the amount of relevant expenditure incurred in respect of the Boards' areas during the year, and - (b) an explanation of how the amounts in the statement were calculated. - 2.4 The report for the year 2022/23 is detailed at the Appendix. - 2.5 Members will note that the report shows a deficit of £7,782.
+- 2.1 In terms of section 9B of the Act, the Boards must prepare and publish an annual financial report not later than 3 months after the end of each financial year. - 2.2 This means that the Board's report for the financial year 2022/23 will be published no later than 30 June 2023. - 2.3 The financial report must include the following: - a) a statement of - the amount of relevant income received by the Licensing Boards during the financial year, and - the amount of relevant expenditure incurred in respect of the Boards' areas during the year, and - (b) an explanation of how the amounts in the statement were calculated. - 2.4 The report for the year 2022/23 is detailed at the Appendix. - 2.5 Members will note that the report shows a deficit of £7,782.
 A full review of Licensing fees will be carried out prior to publication of the next Financial Report for 2023/24.